-Students will work alongside instructional staff as they learn to analyze, clean, protect, and reassemble vertebrate fossil material using a variety of professional tools, skills, and techniques.
+Students will learn to analyze, clean, protect, and reassemble vertebrate fossil material using a variety of professional tools, skills, and techniques.
 Fossil material prepped by students during the camp will be incorporated into the Museum’s research and education collections.

 Drop off is 8:00am on the first day.
 Pick up is by 5:00pm on the last day.

 Please see Frequently Asked Questions for information about attending the camps for out of state students.